Everfeather/Leword/README.txt

 contains [word] (see if Leword still has this word in their word list)

-validate [word] (see for yourself if a word is valid on Lewords eyes)
+validate [word] (see for yourself if a word is valid in Lewords eyes)

 stop (for when you're done)